All About Pond Fishing

 Live bait is a tried and true standby for most species which make their home in a pond.
 Night crawlers will catch almost anything that swims.
 If bass or crappie reside in the pond, you can't go wrong with minnows or other small bait fish.
 Light tackle is ideal for fishing in most ponds.
 If larger bass or catfish reside in the pond, heavier tackle may be required.

-Find information about other fishing in local waters.
+Find information about fishing in local waters, by state.